+Hence, it is preferred a safe choice of the extent of the third/longitudinal dimension of the slope equaling the 5 times the height of the slope.
 Studying the nature of 3D failure surfaces for all the loading conditions mentioned earlier is necessary.
-The present paper considers four different geometric configurations of the Slope, i.e., 1V:3H, 1V:1.5H, 1V:1H, and 1V:0.5H.
-The slope angles for these cases are $\beta = 18.43^{\circ}$, 33.69°, 45.0° and 63.43°, respectively.
+The present paper considers four different configurations geometric of the slope, i.e., 1V:3H, 1V:1.5H, 1V:1H, and 1V:0.5H.
+The slope angles for these cases are $\beta = 18.43^{\circ}$ , $33.69^{\circ}$ , $45.0^{\circ}$ and $63.43^{\circ}$ , respectively.
 The analysis performed using l/h = 5.0 shows these critical failure surfaces.
-Figs. 9, 10, 11, and 12 present the critical failure surface (CFS) with minimum FS values obtained from 3D slope analysis.
-From Figs. 9 and 10, the nature of slope failure is identified as a base failure for slopes with $\beta = 18.43^{\circ}$ and 33.69°.
-Figs. 10 and 11 show that for $\beta = 45.0^{\circ}$ and 63.43°, the nature of CFS corresponds to toe failure.
-Therefore, an observation can be made that the nature of CFS gradually transitions towards toe failure from base failure as the slope angle β increases.
+Figures 9-12 present the Critical Failure Surface (CFS) with minimum FS values obtained from 3D slope analysis.
+From Figures 9 and 10, the nature of slope failure is identified as a base failure for slopes with $\beta = 18.43^{\circ}$ and 33.69°.
+Figures 10 and 11 show that for $\beta = 45.0^{\circ}$ and $63.43^{\circ}$ , the nature of CFS corresponds to toe failure.
+Therefore, an observation can be made that the nature of CFS gradually transitions towards toe failure from base failure as the slope angle $\beta$ increases.

-Fig. 11: 3D critical failure surface for slope 1V:1H
+Fig. 10.
+3D critical failure surface for slope 1V:1.5H

-Fig. 12: 3D critical failure surface for slope 1V:0.5H
+Fig. 12.
+3D critical failure surface for slope 1V:0.5H

-The corresponding values of the 3D and 2D minimum safety factors are presented in Table 1 for different slope angles, pore pressure ratios, and horizontal earthquake loading combinations.
+The corresponding values of the 3D and 2D minimum safety factors are presented in Table 2 for different slope angles, pore pressure ratios, and horizontal earthquake loading combinations.
 A LEM-based, simplified Bishop's method calculates the minimum safety factors.
 For various parametric studies, the 2D safety factor is determined using the Slope/W software, while the 3D safety factors are determined using the Scoops 3D computer program.
-Table 1 only shows the FS{3D} values for l/h = 5.0, as the FS{3D} values computed for these geometric configurations of the 3D Slope show desirable convergence.
-The safety factor values exhibit a negative correlation with the slope angle, as indicated in Table 1.
-It is also observed that safety factor values decrease with increased pore pressure ratio and horizontal earthquake loading, as presented in Table 1.
+Table 2 only shows the FS3D values for l/h = 5.0, as the FS3D values computed for these geometric configurations of the 3D slope show desirable convergence.
+The safety factor values exhibit a negative correlation with the slope angle, as indicated in Table 2.

+It is observed that safety factor values decrease with increased pore pressure ratio and horizontal earthquake loading, as presented in Table 2.
 It is also verified that the 2D safety factor of a simple slope (1V:1.5H) chosen by Arai and Tagyo (1985) is well matched in this study using Slope/W software.
-It should be further observed that the failure mass/volume decrease as the slope angle β increases.
-This fact also corresponds to the lowering of the resisting forces, as the resisting forces are usually calculated for the entire failure mass.
-As a result, it can be stated that when the slope angle β increases, there is an overall decrease in the factor of safety value against sliding failure.
+It can be further observed that the failure mass/volume decrease as the slope angle $\beta$ increases.
+This fact corresponds to the lowering of the resisting forces, as the resisting forces are usually calculated for the entire failure mass.
+As a result, it can be stated that when the slope angle $\beta$ increases, there is an overall decrease in the factor of safety value against sliding failure.